neondatabase/website/content/docs/guides/logical-replication-concepts.md

  logical
 ```

-Enabling logical replication turns on the detailed logging required to ensure that each change can be accurately replicated to the subscriber.
-Detailed row-level changes and additional metadata are required to support the replication process.
+Enabling logical replication turns on detailed logging, which is required to support the replication process.
 This increases the amount of data written to the Write-Ahead Log (WAL).
 Typically, you can expect a 10% to 30% increase in the amount of data written to the WAL, depending on the extent of write activity.

 ## Publications

 The Postgres documentation describes a [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) as a group of tables whose data changes are intended to be replicated through logical replication.
 It also describes a publication as a set of changes generated from a table or a group of tables.
 It's indeed both of these things.

 A particular table can be included in multiple publications if necessary.
-Currently, publications can only include tables within a particular schema.
+Currently, publications can only include tables within a single schema.

 Publications can specify the types of changes they replicate, which can include `INSERT`, `UPDATE`, `DELETE`, and `TRUNCATE` operations.
 By default, publications replicate all of these operation types.

-You can create a publication for a specific table on the "publisher" database using [CREATE PUBLICATION](https://www.postgresql.org/docs/current/sql-createpublication.html) syntax.
-For example, this command creates a publication named `users_publication` that will track changes made to a `users` table.
+You can create a publication for one or more on the "publisher" database using [CREATE PUBLICATION](https://www.postgresql.org/docs/current/sql-createpublication.html) syntax.
+For example, this command creates a publication named `users_publication` that tracks changes made to a `users` table.

 ```sql
 CREATE PUBLICATION users_publication FOR TABLE users;